 Second, where do we still need to innovate?

-When we decide the Green Premium is too high to pay, that is an indicator of where we need to focus the greatest amount of research and development investment, and our best and brightest minds, on making those clean options more affordable as quickly as possible.
+For some technologies, the Green Premium may be too high to pay.
+In those cases, we need to focus the greatest amount of R&D investment on reducing that premium and making those clean options more affordable as quickly as possible.

-Cement, for example, is especially difficult, as it produces CO2 not just from burning fossil fuels for heat, but also as a byproduct resulting from the chemical reactions that are essential to the creation of cement’s inputs.
-There are ways to slightly reduce emissions from this process through material innovations, but we don’t yet know of a way to completely eliminate CO2 from the cement production process other than carbon capture technology, which adds an estimated 75-140% to the cost per ton of cement.
+Cement, for example, is especially difficult, as it produces CO₂ not just from burning fossil fuels for heat, but also as a byproduct resulting from the chemical reactions required to make it.
 In this case, the Green Premium shows us we need more innovation in carbon capture and in cement production.

 What can we do to bring the Green Premium down?

-There are three ways to lower the Green Premiums and make the transition to zero carbon.
+There are three ways to lower Green Premiums and make the transition to zero.

-- Governments can use policies to either make the carbon-based version of something more expensive, or make the clean version cheaper – or, ideally, some of both.
-Rules about how much carbon can be emitted, regulations that shape financial markets, and investing in research and development all help.
+• Governments can implement public policies that make carbon-based technologies more expensive, or make the clean counterparts cheaper—or, ideally, do both.
+These policies can include rules about how much carbon a technology can emit, regulations that shape financial markets, and public investments in R&D.

-- Companies and investors, meanwhile, can commit to buying cleaner alternatives, investing in R&D, supporting clean-energy startups, and advocating for helpful government policies.
+• Companies and investors, meanwhile, can commit to buying cleaner alternatives to help drive their costs down, investing in R&D, supporting clean energy startups, and advocating for government policies that bring down the cost of getting to zero.

-- Individuals can play a role, too, by holding their elected officials accountable and voting with their wallets.
-When you buy an electric vehicle even though it may cost more, you’re saying to the companies that make these products: “There’s demand for these items.
-Make more and we’ll buy them.”
+• Individuals can play a role, too.
+We can hold our elected officials accountable, and we can vote with our wallets.
+For example, when we buy an electric vehicle even though it may cost more, we show there is demand for these cleaner technologies, and if companies make more, we’ll buy them.

 Other Green Premiums.